Broadcast Channels with Privacy Leakage Constraints: Example

 \section{Example}

-Suppose the channel from the transmitter to receivers 1 and 2 is the BWC without a common message as illustrated in Fig. \ref{FIG:blackwell} \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977}.
+Suppose the channel from the transmitter to receivers 1 and 2 is the BW-BC without a common message as illustrated in Fig. \ref{FIG:blackwell} \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977}.
 Using Corollary \ref{COR:SDBC_nocommon_leakage_capacity}, the $(L_1,L_2)$-leakage-capacity region of a deterministic BC (DBC) is the following.